tdegeus/GooseFEM/docs/introduction.rst

 Hallmark feature
 ----------------

-The hallmark feature of GooseFEM is that data is not stored in GooseFEM's classes but in multi-dimensional arrays with certain storage conventions.
+The hallmark feature of GooseFEM is that data is not stored in GooseFEM's classes but only in multi-dimensional arrays with certain :ref:`storage conventions <conventions_storage>`.
 Consequently one is entirely free to mix and match routines, from GooseFEM or even from somewhere else.

-This design choice also has resulted in a very simple library: As very little problem specific information is needed all classes are transparent single functionality classes.
+Consequently the readability of the end-user's code and of the library remains high: Only the main function combines different ingredients, there is no dependence between GooseFEM's classes.

 Documentation
 -------------